Strega Nona: Development

 Although the cover and title page of early printings of the book stated that Strega Nona is "an old tale retold and illustrated by Tomie dePaola", in truth dePaola invented the character and the story himself.
 He wrote the words "Strega Nona" next to a doodle of a woman's head he drew in the early 1970s and later made her the main character in his story based on the Sweet Porridge fairy tale.
 Later printings of the book bear the accurate subtitle "an original tale written and illustrated by Tomie dePaola".

-In the Italian language, the word "strega" means "witch" and the word "nonna" means "grandmother", misspelled as "nona" in the book title.
-Hence "Strega Nona" means "Grandma Witch".
-It is clear in the stories, mainly Strega Nona, Her Story, that Nona is the character's actual name.
+In the Italian language, the word "strega" means "witch" and the word "nonna" means "grandmother".
+Therefore, the name "Strega Nona" means "Grandma Witch", though the accurate Italian rendering would be "Nonna Strega", with the words reversed and "Nonna" spelled with a double "n".
+While in standard Italian the word "nona" (with a single "n") would mean "ninth", it is also a common dialectal form for grandma, particularly used in northern regions.
+The book Strega Nona: Her Story reveals that Nona is the character's actual name, which dePaola has confirmed on his website.

+When considered as modern folklore, the story has been categorised as an Aarne-Thompson type 565, the Magic Mill.

 Other books

 Strega Nona and Big Anthony also appear in other books by dePaola, including: